Felixishabiyi/Using-RNA-seq-and-Bioinformatics-to-Identify-Genes/README.md

+# Using RNA-seq and Bioinformatics to Identify Genes in Non-typhoidal Salmonella
-# Using RNA-seq and Bioinformatics to Identify Genes Linked to Drug Resistance and Virulence Factors in Non-typhoidal Salmonella
+Using RNA-seq and Bioinformatics to Identify Genes Linked to Drug Resistance and Virulence Factors in Non-typhoidal Salmonella

 # Table of Content
 1. [Background](#Background)